environet/environet/README.md

 * _newestFileOnly_ (required): If 1, only the newest file (by date) will be transported
 * _conversionsFilename_ (required): If the layer has a conversion specification file, this is the file name of the CONVERSIONS json file, relative to the path of the configuration folder.
 * _lastNDaysOnly_ (optional): Use only files with modification time newer than or equal N days from current day.
+* _skipProcessed_ (optional): Process only files which have not been processed yet.
+The data node stores the already processed files in a subfolder of the data directory, called “processed”.
+If this option is set to 1, the data node will check if the file is in the “processed” folder, and if it is, it will not process it again.

 ##### SftpTransport